 A good home inspector will conduct a due diligence survey as if he or she were personally considering buying the property.
 Chances are, an inspector charging on the low end isn't a licensed professional engineer or ASHI certified and will likely provide only a checklist of items or a note sheet rather than a detailed narrative report with budget projections and photo supplement.
 Although the higher cost charged by an experienced professional may seem expensive for a few hours work, the information provided could prove invaluable in making a decision on such a crucial, long-term investment.

-Stephen Varone, AIA is president and Peter Varsalona, PE is principal of RAND Engineering & Architecture, PC.
+Stephen Varone, AIA is president and Peter Varsalona, PE is principal of RAND Engineering & Architecture, DPC.
 This column was originally published in the September 2003 issue of Habitat Magazine.

 More Ask the Engineer articles